Michael Barnes (cricketer)

 Michael William Barnes (born 3 April 1985) is an English former first-class cricketer, a right-handed batsman who played primarily as a wicketkeeper.
 He was born at Frimley, Surrey.
 He was educated at Bohunt School in Liphook, Hampshire and later at South Downs College in Waterlooville, Hampshire.

 Barnes played a single first-class match for Warwickshire against Yorkshire in the 2007 County Championship.
 He was not called upon to bat during the match, but from behind the stumps he took 5 catches.
 He also played a single List A match for Warwickshire against Lancashire in the 2007 Friends Provident Trophy.
 In his only List-A match, he scored 1 not out and from behind the stumps he took 5 catches, a record for a debutant in both games.
 He was released by Warwickshire at the end of the 2007 season and subsequently retired from professional cricket.
-Barnes now coaches for Surrey County Cricket Club and is the cricket professional for RGS Guildford.
+He went on to coach as the Cricket Professional at RGS Guildford until 2023.
+Barnes is an ECB level 4 specialist qualified cricket coach.
+As of March 2023, Barnes is employed by Surrey County Club as Pathway Lead Batting Coach.